Kylsha/easyPlugin/README.md

 ## Scripter tool
 ![Table loook](https://pereverzev.info/easyPlugin/img/img_es.png)

 This tool is made for testing Python script files.
-User should specify a direct path to directory with python files.
+User should specify a direct path to directory with Python files.
 Then window will show a list of Python files while you user is able to edit them in some external code editor.
 So when user double-click a script in Scripter, the most up-to-date version of selected script will be launched.
 It also helps in a team work, when you have a shared folder between users, they don't need to constantly update script/plugin, they will have the latest version of tool made by someone.

  [!TIP]
 > Scripter tool was greeted by collegaues by its simplicity.
 From some moment I prefer it much more than plugins with repository that should be updated manually sometimes.
 It was more convenient in case of issue fixes: collegaues have a same local network path to scripts and tell that some script works incorrectly.
 I fix the script and tell that it is ready to go.
 Another users don't have to have update something (plugin via repository or zip-file), they just re-run script and that's it.